ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ### 81 - The Social Animal: The Hidden Sources of Love, Character, and Achievement - David Brooks

-the building blocks of human flourishing in a multilayered, profoundly illuminating work grounded in everyday life.
+The building blocks of human flourishing in a multilayered, profoundly illuminating work grounded in everyday life.
 This is the story of how success happens, told through the lives of one composite American couple, Harold and Erica.

 ### 82 - The Rise of Superman: Decoding the Science of Ultimate Human Performance - Steven Kotler